“Six Stages of disease caused by penetration of Cold.” It’s not a description that immediately thrills, is it?

 Homoeopathy also has very deep theories about this, with ways to prompt the body to move in the right direction, and rightly done, improvement can be huge.

 But it can take time, and most of us are too impatient to wait.

 Also, we’ve become used to painless results of treatment, and homoeopaths doing their treatment often get complaints – but the complaints are usually mild, because the patient is feeling so much better and more energetic overall, and the pain felt is mild.

-Chinese medicine, rightly done, can do this, but for deep cure, I find homoeopathy better.
+Chinese medicine, rightly done, can do this, but for deep cure – meaning at the deeper of the six stages, I have sometimes found homoeopathy to be better.
 But it is not necessarily easy, or possible for everyone to go along that route.
 AND, it requires a good homoeopath.

 Of course!
 After 3000 years, TCM has lots!
 They all inter-relate to some extent, and acupuncturists use whichever is most appropriate to the condition being treated.